CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 Put all your single components here.
 Most of your app will live here

+## ./server

+This is where the ultra-light frontend server lives.
+Its only function is to render a React response to a request

+## ./isomorphic

+Code shared between the server and the client side code.

 # Deploy

 There are multiple alternatives for deployments, however for the easiest hosting of a Node application we recommend [Now](https://zeit.co/now).